nathanl/nerdcorp-podcast/README.md

   - How some Git stuff works?
   - ??
 Your ideas here!! ??

+## The Plan

+Let's record one episode, share it internally, and decide whether to continue!

 ## How we'll record

 - We start a video/audio hangout, probably via https://appear.in/some-room-name-of-our-choosing